kphretiq/json-autoarray/README.md

 # json_autoarray

-Stream JSON-serializable python objects as JSON array in file.
+Write JSON-serializable python objects to file as JSON array.

 Raises a SerializationError if you send it an object that cannot be serialized by whatever json module you are using..